square/metrics/FUNCTIONS.md

 ##### `transform.alias(list, name)`

 This function renames the given list to be called by the given name.
+It does not change the series data values themselves.

 ## Filter Functions